Everything in its right place šŸŽ¼

 Import the Maddison Project data from OWID GitHub

 To begin, we look for the data we need.
 The Maddison Project has data in Excel and Stata to download (see here), but there is a better way to get it.
-Accessing OWID’s repository is two clicks away from Google, and when we find the data we want, we copy the URL that leads us directly to the raw data.
-Using the read_csv() function, we can easily import the data into R.
+We copy the URL that leads directly to the raw data in OWID’s GitHub catalog, and with the read_csv() function we can import it straight into R –no downloading, no unzipping, no clicking.

 One thing you’ll notice about the data is that it only has country names.
 No regions, continents, of other geographical aggregates.